 All of the extra hand-washing we’re doing is really doing a number on our skin, and the dry, winter air isn’t helping.
 Cracked, scaly hands are no match for Soapbox’s Deep Moisture Liquid Hand Soap.
 Layered with vitamins, fatty acids, and a base of shea butter and aloe vera, this moisture-rich formula will revitalize your skin.

 If you’re not a fan of the scent of coconut or sandalwood, Soapbox offers a host of other scents with distinct benefits.
-While the batua fruit oil in the Citrus & Peach Rose formula will improve the elasticity of your skin, the astringent qualities of the Meyer Lemon & Tea Leaves soap will detoxify it.
+While the batua fruit oil in the Citrus & Peach Rose formula will improve the elasticity of your skin, the astringent qualities of the Meyer Lemon & Tea Leaves soap will feel refreshing.

 Best Refill: Mrs. Meyer's Liquid Hand Soap Refill